 You tried to install your software, but the installer says it’s already installed.
 This happens because the previous installation was not successful, or uninstalling the product was failed.
 For example, you terminate the installation.

 You can use Microsoft FixIt to remove the installation data from the registry.
 Autodesk has documentation on how to use FixIt here.

 4. Microsoft C++

-Your software depends on many Windows prerequisite.
+Your software depends on many Windows prerequisites.
 When the prerequisite installation failed, the installation will not continue.
 The most frequent prerequisite that failed is Microsoft Visual C++.
-Try to check the installation log file if you can find line similar like this:
+Try to check the installation log file if you can find a line similar to this:

 Rollback Microsoft Visual C++ 2012 Redistributable (x64) Failed Failure is ignored, Result=1619

 If you see it, you need to uninstall all Microsoft Visual C++ on your computer.
 You may see different versions of Microsoft Visual C++, uninstall them all.
 After you complete, try to install the product again.

 You have completed the installation, but you can’t activate your product.
 These are the most frequent reason why the activation was failed.

 Don’t panic if it says your serial number is not valid.
 If you purchased a perpetual license, it doesn’t mean you can’t use your product anymore.